Nancy Abudu

-Nancy Gbana Abudu (born 1974) is an American lawyer from Georgia.
-She is a nominee to serve as a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
+Nancy Gbana Abudu (born 1974) is an American lawyer from Georgia who serves as a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.

 Early life and education

 Abudu was born and raised in Alexandria, Virginia, the daughter of immigrants from Ghana.
+Abudu was influenced by the Pan-Africanist movement politics of her parents, including her father's anti-apartheid activism in South Africa.
 After graduating from Mercersburg Academy in 1992, she earned a Bachelor of Arts degree from Columbia University in 1996 and a Juris Doctor from Tulane University Law School in 1999.

 Career

-From 1999 to 2001, Abudu was an associate at Skadden, Arps, Slate, Meagher & Flom.
-From 2002 to 2004, she served as a staff attorney for the United States Court of Appeals for the Eleventh Circuit.
+After law school, Abudu entered private practice at the law firm Skadden, Arps, Slate, Meagher & Flom from 1999 to 2001.
+From 2002 to 2004, she served as a staff attorney for the United States Court of Appeals for the Eleventh Circuit, where she focused on international law and public interest law.
 From 2005 to 2013, she was a staff attorney at the ACLU Voting Rights Project.
 From 2013 to 2019, she was the legal director for the American Civil Liberties Union of Florida.
 During her time with the ACLU, Abudu specialized in voting rights law.
-Since 2019, she has worked as the deputy legal director and interim director for strategic litigation at the Southern Poverty Law Center.
+From 2019 to 2023, she worked as the deputy legal director and interim director for strategic litigation at the Southern Poverty Law Center.

 Notable cases

-In 2009, Abudu was co-counsel for Debra L. Harvey and Catherine M. Beddard who challenged Arizona's felon-restoration statute.
+In 2009, Abudu was co-counsel for Debra L. Harvey and Catherine M. Beddard, who challenged Arizona's felon-restoration statute.
 Arizona's Constitution provides: "No person who is adjudicated an incapacitated person shall be qualified to vote at any election, nor shall any person convicted of treason or felony, be qualified to vote at any election unless restored to civil rights."
 The plaintiffs brought suits challenging Arizona's disenfranchisement scheme, arguing the law violated the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

-In 2016, Abudu was co-counsel for The League of Women Voters of Florida in a lawsuit, claiming that the congressional redistricting plan adopted by the Florida Legislature violated Article III, Section 20 of the Florida Constitution, by “favoring the Republican Party and its incumbents.”
+In 2016, Abudu was co-counsel for The League of Women Voters of Florida in a lawsuit, claiming that the congressional redistricting plan adopted by the Florida Legislature violated Article III, Section 20 of the Florida Constitution, by "favoring the Republican Party and its incumbents."
 Article III, Section 20 was added to the Florida Constitution on November 2, 2010, following the general election and provides in subsection (a) that "[n]o apportionment plan or individual district shall be drawn with the intent to favor or disfavor a political party or an incumbent...."

 In 2017, Abudu was co-counsel for The Gainesville Woman Care LLC in a case against the state of Florida.
-They challenged the 2015 amendment to Florida's informed consent law for termination of pregnancies that created a 24–hour waiting period.
+They challenged the 2015 amendment to Florida's informed consent law for abortion that created a 24–hour waiting period.